ericpzh/cs410project/README.md

 ### How to setup & run the App
 Our project has a web-based user interface.
 We have deployed it on https://metapypy.herokuapp.com/ so you can directly use it.
+The instructions and example inputs are included on the web page.
-If you want to test it locally, you need to install the dependencies and run `python app.py` in the frontend folder.
+If you want to test it locally, you need to install the dependencies with `pip3 install -r requirement.txt` and run `python3 app.py` in the frontend folder.
 This will open a flask server and you will be able to see the website at `http://localhost:5000`.
-Note that there is a bug in metapy that cause the flask kernel to die.
-(That means the code may not work locally) We found that we can avoid this issue by deploying the app on heroku.
+Note that there is a issue in the flask webserver when running locally, which cause the scoring function to run forever (That means the code may not work locally).
+Here is a link to [Stack Overflow](https://stackoverflow.com/questions/53369759/flask-code-inside-a-app-route-fails-runs-forever-when-called-a-second-time) on this issue.
+We found that we can avoid this issue by deploying the app on heroku.

 ## Work Distribution
 Chen Pan: Frontend website UI design & implementation

-Meishan Wu: Implemented the Text Mining Algorithms for our project
+Meishan Wu: Implemented the text mining algorithms for our project

-Zhonghao Pan: Scraping data from NPM Website, Setup Project Structure (Flask + React).
+Zhonghao Pan: Scraping data from NPM website, setup project structure (Flask + React).